GilbertReviews/my_profile/README.md

 - 👋 Hi, I’m Gilbert.
-- 👀 I’m interested in Python language and Blockchain.
+- 👀 I’m a Python language Dev, Data Analyst and Blockchain enthusiast.
-- 🌱 I’m currently learning Python and web development.
+- 🌱 I’m currently doing Data Analysis and developing scripts with Python.
 - 💞️ I’m looking to collaborate on any beginner - intermediate Python projects.
 - 📫 How to reach me Twitter & Instagram : @GilbertReviews